 Rangers vs. Ducks: Lineups, storylines starting 3-game trip in California

-Forward Chris Kreider, traded by the Rangers to Anaheim in June, missed the Ducks’ two-game weekend sweep of the archrival Los Angeles Kings with an illness but said before the morning skate that he’s good to go.
-That means he’ll face his best buddy on the Rangers, center Mika Zibanejad, for the first time since No. 93 was a member of the Ottawa Senators.
+Forward Chris Kreider, traded by the Rangers to the Ducks in June, missed the Anaheim’s two-game weekend sweep of the archrival Los Angeles Kings with an illness, but said before the morning skate that he’s good to go.
+That means he’ll go up against his best buddy on the Rangers, center Mika Zibanejad, for the first time since No. 93 was a member of the Ottawa Senators.

 “I don’t know.
-We’ll see,” was Kreider’s answer when he was asked what it would feel like.
+We’ll see,” was Kreider’s answer when asked what it would feel like.

 The Ducks are trying to qualify for the Stanley Cup Playoffs for the first time since 2017-18.
-They enter the week with 51 points (24-21-3), even with the San Jose Sharks and Los Angeles Kings in the race for the second wild-card position in the Western Conference, though the Sharks have a game in hand on their Southern California rivals.
+They enter the week with 51 points (24-21-3), even with the Kings and San Jose Sharks in the race for the second wild-card position in the Western Conference, though the Sharks have a game in hand on their Southern California rivals.

 The Rangers, who lost 4-1 to the Ducks at Madison Square Garden on Dec.
 15, won’t have to worry about shutting down Anaheim’s leading scorer, forward Leo Carlsson — he’s out with a thigh injury.
 New York enters the game last in the Eastern Conference at 21-22-6, nine points behind the Buffalo Sabres for the second wild card.